33 things you might not have known about the Sagrada Família

 150 employees on payroll

-Although the number varies, according to the chief architect, around 150 people work on the temple complex, of which about fifty are in the architecture department and the rest in construction and management.
+Although the number varies, according to the lead architect, around 150 people work on the temple complex, of which about fifty are in the architecture department and the rest are in construction and management.
 According to Chiara Curti in the book La Sagrada Família.
-Catedral de la llum, while the crypt was being built, 200 workers were employed, but between 1914 and 1917, due to a lack of income, only 27 people were on the payroll.
-The workers involved in one way or another, however, are hundreds.
-Nevertheless, if we count those who work indirectly through external companies, such as cleaning and security services, the number reaches 1,600 workers.
+Catedral de la llum, while the crypt was being built, 200 workers were employed, but between 1914 and 1917, due to lack of income, only 27 people were on the payroll.
+However, the workers who are involved in one way or another are hundreds.
+Nevertheless, if we count those who work indirectly, contracted by external companies, such as cleaning and security services, the number reaches 1,600 workers.

-Although more than twenty sculptors have been documented as having worked on the Sagrada Família in one way or another, among the most notable are Llorenç Matamala, a collaborator of Gaudí on the Nativity facade; Etsuro Sotoo, the Japanese sculptor who has worked on the doors and other elements of the same facade and in other parts of the cloister, with more than 500 interventions; Josep Maria Subirachs, who created the Passion facade and also the Glory doors and the interior Saint George; and Xavier Medina Campeny, who has created the representation of the four evangelists that have been installed on their towers.
+Although there are more than twenty sculptors documented who have worked on the Sagrada Família in one way or another, among the most notable are Llorenç Matamala, a collaborator of Gaudí on the Nativity facade; Etsuro Sotoo, the Japanese sculptor who has worked on the doors and other elements of the same facade and in other parts of the cloister, with more than 500 interventions; Josep Maria Subirachs, who made the Passion facade and also the doors of Glory and the interior Saint George; and Xavier Medina Campeny, who has made the representation of the four evangelists that have been installed on their towers.

 The stained glass windows that are kept

-Joan Vila-Grau spent almost twenty years creating the stained glass windows of the Sagrada Família, using the technique of trichromy and leaded glass, based on what his disciples had collected that Gaudí wanted.
-Thus, in the lower part there are stained glass windows with more vivid colors and in the upper part they have no color to allow sunlight to pass through.
-In the Nativity section, they are blue and green to capture the morning light and in the Passion section, yellow and red to capture the sunset light.
-The designs for the stained glass windows of the Nativity facade, still to be made, were also designed by him before his death in 2022 and are stored awaiting installation.
+Joan Vila-Grau spent almost twenty years making the stained glass windows of the Sagrada Família, using the technique of trichromy and leaded glass, according to what his disciples had collected that Gaudí wanted.
+Thus, at the bottom there are stained glass windows with more vibrant colors and at the top they have no color to allow sunlight to pass through.
+In the Nativity section, they are blue and green to capture the morning light and in the Passion section, yellow and red to capture the light of sunset.
+The designs for the stained glass windows of the Nativity facade, yet to be made, were also designed by him before he died in 2022 and are stored awaiting installation.

 Bell towers and bells

-Gaudí imagined the Sagrada Família also as a great musical instrument, both on the exterior – the towers would have tubular bells, about eighty, which would play like a great carillon that would be heard throughout the city – and on the interior, where he designed the layout of the organ and the choir that surrounds the entire nave to ensure the best acoustics.
-There is only one bell, it is not known if it was a test, on the tower of Sant Bernabé.
+Gaudí imagined the Sagrada Família also as a great musical instrument, both on the outside – the towers would have tubular bells, about eighty, which would play like a large carillon that could be heard throughout the city – and on the inside, where he designed the layout of the organ and the choir that surrounds the entire nave to ensure the best acoustics.
+There is only one bell, it is not known if it was a test, on the tower of Saint Barnaby.
 But the sound that is heard now is a recording.
 The bells are planned to be placed once the work is finished.
 Inside, the acoustics have been tested in various celebrations and on June 10th it will be played again in the Pope's mass with the participation of 600 singers.

 Working generations

-In some cases, the temple workers are family.
-This was the case for sculptors Llorenç and Joan Matamala, and also for architects Lluís Bonet and Josep Bonet, in both cases father and son; but also for sculptor Mercè Riba, whose great-grandfather was a sculptor on the Nativity facade, or for Laia Vinaixa, head of the temple's documentation center, who is a direct descendant of Josep Maria Bocabella, who was the father of her great-great-grandmother.
+In some cases, temple workers are family.
+This was the case of sculptors Llorenç and Joan Matamala, and also of architects Lluís Bonet and Josep Bonet, in both cases father and son; but also of sculptress Mercè Riba, whose great-grandfather was a sculptor on the Nativity facade, or of Laia Vinaixa, head of the temple's documentation center, who is a direct descendant of Josep Maria Bocabella, who was the father of her great-great-grandmother.

-As befits the invocation of Saint Joseph, whose symbol is a saw (which, together with Mary's mantle and Jesus' cross, forms the symbols of the Sagrada Família), the temple pays homage to trades in various parts.
-Even Jesus' cradle on the Nativity facade is a stonemason's basket.
-There have been many anonymous artisans, and others who in recent times have played an important role in some aspects, such as Jordi Barbany, for the stone treatment, Toni and Guillem Cumella, for the interior mosaics of the nave and towers, or Enric Pla Montferrer, for the wrought iron elements.
+As befits the advocation of Saint Joseph, whose symbol is a saw (which, together with the mantle of Mary and the cross of Jesus, form the symbols of the Sagrada Família), the temple pays homage to crafts in various parts.
+Even the cradle of Jesus on the Nativity facade is a stonemason's basket.
+There have been many anonymous artisans, and others who in recent times have played an important role in some aspects, such as Jordi Barbany, for the stone treatment, Toni and Guillem Cumella, for the interior mosaics of the nave and towers, or Enric Pla Montferrer, for the forged elements.

 172.5 or 175.5 meters?

-On February 20 of this year, the Sagrada Família officially became the tallest religious building in Europe, reaching a height of 172.5 meters.
+On February 20 of this year, the Sagrada Familia officially became the tallest religious building in Europe, reaching a height of 172.5 meters.
 This is if, as its special master plan does, the zero level of the temple is considered to be the interior pavement of the nave.
-As explained on X @efemarq (Architecture Ephemerides), if street level, which is how most buildings are calculated, were taken into account, the height would be 175.5 meters because the nave is on a three-meter platform.
+As explained on X @efemarq (Architecture Ephemerides), if the street level were taken into account, which is how most buildings are calculated, the height would be 175.5 meters because the nave is on a three-meter platform.
 And if sea level were taken into account, the height would be 207.5 meters because the level of the area where it is located is approximately 32 meters above sea level.
-That is to say, in relation to sea level, the Sagrada Família is taller than Montjuïc, which is 177.7 meters high.
+In other words, relative to sea level, the Sagrada Familia is taller than Montjuïc, which is 177.7 meters high.

 From Maragall to Margarit, the poets

-Many writers have been inspired by the Sagrada Família, but perhaps the closest are two Joans.
+Many writers have been inspired by the Sagrada Família, but possibly the closest are two Joans.
 The first, Joan Maragall, a friend of Gaudí and one of the main defenders of the temple.
-In his Oda nova a Barcelona, from 1909, he writes: "On the east side, a mystical example / like a giant flower a temple blooms / amazed to have been born here.
-Amidst such a grumpy and mean people / who laugh and mock and fight and boast / against all that is human and divine. / But, amidst the misery and rage and smoke, / the temple (it doesn't matter!) rises and prospers / waiting for faithful followers who are yet to come".
-The other Joan is the poet Joan Margarit, who, as an architect specializing in structures, calculated its foundations and directly participated in the construction of the main nave of the temple; in some of his poems his professional experience is very present.
+In his Oda nova a Barcelona, from 1909, he writes: "On the east side, mystical example / like a giant flower blooms a temple / amazed to have been born here.
+Amidst such a sullen and wicked people / who laugh and blaspheme and quarrel and boast / against all that is human and divine. / But, amidst the misery and rage and smoke, / the temple (it doesn't matter!) rises and prospers / awaiting faithful who are to come".
+The other Joan is the poet Joan Margarit, who as a structural engineer calculated its foundations and directly participated in the construction of the main nave of the temple; in some of his poems his professional experience is very present.

 Gaudí, the first guide, and always in Catalan

 Gaudí was the first guide of the Sagrada Família.
-There is evidence that he enjoyed showing it very much to both children and distinguished visitors, such as the papal nuncio Francesco Ragonesi.
+There is evidence that he greatly enjoyed showing it to both children and illustrious visitors, such as the papal nuncio Francesco Ragonesi.
 However, it was difficult for him to switch languages.
-To King Alfonso XIII in 1904, as well as to Miguel de Unamuno in 1906, he spoke only in Catalan.
-The meeting with the Basque writer, both with strong but divergent religiosity, was tense, according to chronicles.
-One saying “I don’t like it, I don’t like it”, the other responding to him “No Spaniard likes it”.
+To King Alfonso XIII in 1904 as well as to Miguel de Unamuno in 1906, he spoke only in Catalan.
+The meeting with the Basque writer, both with a strong but divergent religiosity, was tense, according to chronicles.
+One saying “no me gusta, no me gusta”, the other replying “no li agrada a cap castellà”.

 Saint Philip Neri

-On June 7, 2026, Gaudí was run over by a tram on Gran Via, near Bailèn street, when, having finished work at the temple, he was walking, as he did every day, to the church of Sant Felip Neri.
+On June 7, 1926, Gaudí was run over by a tram on Gran Via, near Bailèn street, when, having finished work at the temple, he was walking, as he did every day, to the church of Sant Felip Neri.
 In this church in the Gothic Quarter, he had his confessor and his religious community, the Oratorians.
 His friend Lluís Millet was the director of the chapel where Gregorian chant was sung.
-The devotion to this Italian saint, who is also present in the Sagrada Família, was reflected in two paintings by Joan Llimona in which Gaudí modeled for the representation of the saint.
+The devotion to this Italian saint, who is also present in the Sagrada Família, was reflected in two paintings by Joan Llimona in which Gaudí posed as a model for the representation of the saint.

 Gaudí portrayed in the Sagrada Família

-Just as Gaudí used local people or his workers as models for the sculptures on the Nativity facade, Subirachs was inspired by Gaudí's photograph at the Corpus procession – one of the best known of a man not at all fond of photographs: there are only about thirty of them – to represent him on the Nativity facade, in the sculptural group of Veronica.
+Just as Gaudí used local people or his workers as models for the sculptures on the Nativity facade, Subirachs was inspired by Gaudí's photograph from the Corpus Christi procession – one of the best known of a man who was not at all fond of photographs, with only about thirty in existence – to depict him on the Passion facade, in the sculptural ensemble of Veronica.

 A strange cloister